 - A resident withholds rent and disputes an eviction that you filed because they claim that a repair was not done.

 - On move-out, a resident claims that items you are attempting to charge them for were the result of you not addressing service requests that they submitted during their residency.

 - You assign work to a vendor on a safety-related repair, but it slips through the cracks and never gets done.
 The resident is injured as a result.

 This list could really go on and on.
 Get a group of property managers together and start talking about this subject, and you’re likely to get a whole host of stories about lawsuits filed or threatened over issues related to maintenance.

 While these sorts of risks can never be completely eliminated, you can certainly take steps to mitigate the risk and put yourself on solid footing to prevent the problems in the first place, and to defend yourself against claims if they are made.
 By implementing a streamlined automated maintenance process you can help avoid costly lawsuits.

 First, make sure that every service request is documented.
-A software system that allows for online submission of service requests, such as Property Meld, is a great way to handle this.
+An automated maintenance process that allows for online submission of service requests, such as Property Meld, is a great way to handle this.
 A good practice is to require residents to submit service requests electronically using this kind of system.
 If you still want to offer phone submission of service requests, make sure you have a specific phone line that all service requests go to, and be sure to record those calls and have an electronic call log.
 This all comes in very handy later if there is a dispute.
 Being able to show a judge a report of all service requests submitted by the resident and how quickly they were handled can save you in court.